DIKSHAKUMA/diksha-portfolio/README.md

 # Folio - Thomas Thorstensson

 This project has been a labor of love in a blazing Barcelona summer.
-Here is V1 of my new Folio.

 From the outset, I wanted to pull together many creative ideas and libraries.
 Motion is key, and so I am making use of P5js, Pixi, and GSAP.
 The motion parts are there to enhance the content parts.
 Halfway through the project, I decided to add a blog.
 I will be posting more about the integration between Hygraph and Nuxt MDC later on, on the blog.

 Have a coffee and a slow visit. :penguin: .T

+## Upgrades 3/12/2025

+- **Nuxt 4 migration**
+  Folio upgraded and refactored to Nuxt 4, aligning structure with the new `app/` directory conventions and updated module ecosystem.

+- **Navigation responsiveness**
+  Improved perceived navigation speed by leveraging Nuxt’s built-in route prefetching and cleaning up transition timing, reducing delay before page transitions (Venice blinds) start.

 ## Setup

-Note: this is a GraphQL driven project.
-So forgive me if I skip the usual setup instructions.
+Note: This is a GraphQL (Hygraph) driven project.
+So forgive me if I skip the usual setup instructions; content will not diplay without the API key.

-However, feel free to reuse parts of this codebase, but be aware that it will break as per usual.
+However, feel free to reuse parts of this codebase.
+But be aware that it will break as per usual :collision:

 [MIT](https://choosealicense.com/licenses/mit/)

-## Mayor exploración
+## Mayor exploración :link:

 [Nuxt](https://nuxt.com/)